DebdasPaul/debdaspaul.github.io/_pages/misc.md

 <b>Paul, D</b>, 2015.

 ## Abstract
 <p> Andrey Kolmogorov is known to be the father of modern probability theory.
-In this talk, we explore different theorems formulated by Kolmogorov spanning the fields of statistics, probability theory, and functional analysis.
+In this short tutorial, we explore different theorems formulated by Kolmogorov spanning the fields of statistics, probability theory, and functional analysis.
  </p>

 [Slides](https://debdaspaul.github.io/files/kolmogorovs_thm.pdf)